twu-innovation/inno101/blueprint.md

 Apply skills in using digital media for creating a multimodal presentation to support learning

 -->

+## GX Program Skills & Competencies
+In addition to course specific learning outcomes, the following are general skills and competencies GX students are expected to be proficient in as they complete their first 2 years of the program and prepare for their last two year of education at TWU Langley.

+1. Digital & Media Literacies
+   - use tools effectively and ethically, critically evaluate online resources,
+   -
+2. Academic Writing
+    - essays, annotated bibliographies, case studies,
+    - Reflective Journals
+3. Communication
+   - using various methods for different purposes: Discussion Forum, Video presentation, e-portfolio, live/zoom presentation,
+   -
+4. Collaboration
+   - group work, group presentations, collaborative projects
+   -
+5. Study Skills
+    - demonstrating process of learning, note-taking, evaluative judgement, metacognition
+    -
+6. Critical Thinking
+   - reflection, application, analyzing

+@cmadland brainstorming skills (like we do for BA Lead program now).
+What other skills apply to our course & other GX courses?
+This will help with assessment & activity types.

+## Mapping Outcomes & Skills
 -
 | TWU Outcome | Course Outcome | Evidence of Learning |
 |  ---  |  ---  |  ---  |